butfirstchai.com

 • Add the wheat flour, salt and carom seeds into a large bowl.
 Add the majority of the water and knead just until the dough comes together.

-• Cover the bowl and let the dough rest in the bowl for 15 to 20 minutes.
+• Cover the bowl and let the dough rest for 15-20 minutes.

-• After resting, knead to the smooth dough just for a couple of minutes and divide the dough into 7 to 8 balls.
+• After resting, knead the smooth dough for a couple of minutes and divide the dough into 7 to 8 balls.
 Always keep the dough covered.

 Prepare the stuffing